 - Act as a liaison between students and the Residence Life and College administration.

-- Remain on the job at the end of each term until released by the Residence Hall Manager.
+- Remain on the job at the end of each term until end of quarter responsibilities are completed.

 - Other duties as assigned.

 - Counsel residents regarding personal and academic concerns and refer to campus resources as necessary.